 NEO GUI (desktop wallet)

 - Takes time to download and uses space on your system, confusing for beginners, only available on Windows

 An official desktop wallet, this option allows you to interact with your NEO holdings through a graphical user interface (GUI).
-Unlike light wallets, this is a synchronising wallet that requires you to download the entire blockchain to your system.
+Unlike light wallets, this is a synchronizing wallet that requires you to download the entire blockchain to your system.
 This takes a while and uses a significant amount of space on your computer.

-Once synchronisation is complete, you can create a password-protected wallet and then back up that wallet by encrypting the private key.
+Once synchronization is complete, you can create a password-protected wallet and then back up that wallet by encrypting the private key.
 You can then start sending and receiving NEO or simply hold your tokens to generate GAS.

 The NEO GUI is a secure way to manage your NEO tokens, but tech novices or anyone new to the world of cryptocurrency may find it a little too complicated.

 - Convenient access, fast and easy to use, available on Android and iOS